nicklasorte/3.1GHz_ground/README.md

 To initialize a simulation, run the file "initialize_sim_folder_ground_based_rev4_github_check.m"

 This will create a simulation folder "Rev104" that has a Fort Sill Example.
+(This might be hard to run on a desktop computer.)

+A more simplified simulation can be done by running the file

+This will create the simulation folder "Rev105" that has a Fort Sill Example.

 Then run the file "init_run_sim_folder_ground_based_rev1_github_check.m"